Parser expressions¤

 !PARSE.EXACTLY

-: Parse precisely a defined sequence of characters¤
+Parse a precisely defined sequence of characters.

 Type: Parser.